nicholgroup/urpec/README.md

 Casino can be found here:
 http://www.gel.usherbrooke.ca/casino/What.html

+dxf_set and dxf_polyline are (c) Grzegorz Kwiatek

+dxf2coord_20 is written by Lukas Wischounig

+fitwrap is (c) Hendrik Bluhm

 TODO:
 Add the capability to generate an NPGS run file.
-Add support for other file formats?
+Add support for other file formats, like GDSII.